Solar Power Systems for Residential Homes and Buildings

-For a solar energy system rated at 10 kilowatts (about 30 panels), Wilderness Trace Solar would charge about $25,000.
+For a solar energy system rated at 10 kilowatts (about 30 panels), Wilderness Trace Solar may charge about $25,000.
 This cost includes any permitting, installations, and inspections necessary to get your solar power system up and keep it running smoothly.
 Wilderness Trace Solar, Inc. will take care of it all!
 (Note, again, that this is a simplified example, and your system will vary based on your individual site).

 Luckily, most residents are also eligible for 30% federal tax credit.
 This means that 30% of the initial cost of your solar power system (in this example, $7,500), would be returned to you in the form of a tax credit.
 So a 10 kilowatt solar power system with this tax credit would end up costing you only $17,500!

 What Can Solar Do For Me As A Resident?